Marsh (company): History

 In 2004, Marsh was involved in a brokerage bid rigging scandal that plagued much of the insurance industry, including brokerage rivals Aon and Willis Group, and insurer AIG.
 In a lawsuit, Eliot Spitzer, then New York State’s attorney general, accused Marsh of not serving as an unbiased broker, leading to increased costs for clients and higher fees for Marsh.
 In early 2005, Marsh agreed to pay $850 million to settle the lawsuit and compensate clients whose commercial insurance it arranged from 2001 to 2004.

 After the scandal, Marsh had nearly two years of financial struggles, with lagging profits and decreased brokerage revenue.
 But, by Q3 2006, brokerage revenue had stopped declining, and the company's profits again began to grow, thanks in part to a cost-cutting regime.

 By 2011, Marsh had largely recovered, and the share price of its parent Marsh & McLennan increased by 20% that year.
 Dan Glaser, who joined as Marsh CEO in 2007, said that by 2011, Marsh had essentially entered an optimization stage following the turmoil.

 In April 2011, Marsh named Peter Zaffino as CEO, succeeding Glaser, who then became chief operating officer of Marsh & McLennan, only to later be named group CEO.
 In 2016, John Doyle, previously of AIG, joined Marsh as president.

 In July 2017, Marsh expanded Doyle's role, naming him President and CEO after Zaffino's departure to AIG.
 As both president and CEO of Marsh, Doyle oversees the firm's global brokerage businesses and assumes responsibility for Marsh's Global Risk & Specialties, portfolio businesses and operational functions.

-In April 2020, Marsh acquired Shaumburg, Illinois-based independent insurance agency, Assurance Holdings, Inc.
+In April 2020, Marsh acquired Schaumburg, Illinois-based independent insurance agency, Assurance Holdings, Inc.